-\end{defin} Notice that depending on $\qq$, some of these entries may not be defined since an $m\in\NN_0$ satisfying one of the two conditions possibly does not exist.
+\end{Definition} Notice that depending on $\qq$, some of these entries may not be defined since an $m\in\NN_0$ satisfying one of the two conditions possibly does not exist.
 In this case, we will say that the Nichols algebra has no corresponding Weyl groupoid.
-Prop.\ \ref{Ki_fg} ensures that a Cartan matrix exists in the special case that the Nichols algebra is finite dimensional.
+Proposition~\ref{Ki_fg} ensures that a Cartan matrix exists in the special case that the Nichols algebra is finite dimensional.